hikettei/Caten/Readme.md

 Caten is still under development, but it aims to support a wide range of models in the future—from image processing to text generation, and vision language models!
 Some models are already up and running.

+### Examples

+We have two doc files that explain how the Caten compilation pipeline works:

+- [End-to-End Example](docs/end-to-end-example.lisp) Which how the end-to-end compilation pipeline works.
+- [Getting Started](docs/getting-started.lisp) An intro to Caten.

 ### Running LLMs

 ```sh